 Yes you can, but beneath the surface layer, the water can be very cold, so be aware.
 A floatation device, such as a “noodle” or “donut” will make your time more relaxing than trying to tread fresh water all day!

 No – Hamersley Gorge in Karijini National Park is too far inland, and too far south, for any crocodiles to inhabit the area.

 Where is Hamersley Gorge?

-Hamersley Gorge in the north-west corner of Karijini National Park which is about a 15 hour drive north from Perth, or a two hour flight into Paraburdoo or Newman.
-It is at least an hours drive from most other sites in Karijini.
+Hamersley Gorge is in the northwest corner of Karijini National Park which is about a 15-hour drive north from Perth, or a two-hour flight into Paraburdoo or Newman.
+It is at least an hour’s drive from most other sites in Karijini.

 Is it 2WD accessible?